-Traffic noise level changes over time due to planned operations at Mt Arthur Coal are, at worst, were predicted to result in an increase of less than 2 dB (based on a 32 Mtpa production rate), which should not be humanly detectable.
-Current production is approx. 20Mtpa with a relative traffic component to this lower production rate.
-If a complaint is received regarding traffic noise, Mt Arthur Coal will conduct an investigation to identify Mt Arthur Coal's contribution to the noise and determine if mitigation actions are required.
-There are various controls already in place in order to reduce traffic noise, such as a rigorous introduction to site process for light vehicles, this ensures that all light vehicles are serviced and maintained sufficiently including the maintenance of mufflers and installation of noise reduced reversing alarms.
-Other examples of mitigation measures that could be deployed are; minimising traffic at high risk periods of the day and installation of further bunding.
+Mt Arthur Coal will take all reasonable and feasible measures to ensure that the traffic noise generated by the Mt Arthur mine complex does not exceed the traffic noise impact assessment criteria in Table 3 of PA09\0062 (Figure 1).
+There are various controls in place in order to reduce traffic noise, such as a rigorous introduction to site process for light vehicles, this ensures that all light vehicles are serviced and maintained sufficiently including the maintenance of mufflers and installation of noise reduced reversing alarms.
+Other examples of mitigation measures that can be deployed when required are; minimising traffic at high-risk periods of the day and installation of further bunding.

-Table 3: Traffic noise criteria dB(A)

-Road Day/Evening L {Aeq (1 hour)} Night L {Aeq (1 hour)} Thomas Mitchell Drive, Denman Road (east of Thomas Mitchell Drive) 60 55 Denman Road (west of Thomas Mitchell Drive) 55 50
+Table 3: Traffic noise criteria dB(A) Road Day/Evening Night L Aeq (1 hour) Thomas Mitchell Drive, Denman Road (east of Thomas Mitchell Drive) 60 55 Denman Road (west of Thomas Mitchell Drive) 55 50